 When is it OK to apply makeup?

-First, it is important to remember that every individual will heal at different rate, so you should always follow your surgeon’s recommendations on what is safe or not safe for you.
+First, it is important to remember that each individual will heal at a different rate, so you should always follow your surgeon’s recommendations on what is safe or not safe for you.
 Typically, I do not recommend that patients apply any type of makeup to their incision area for at least a few days prior to removing the stitches.
 The application of makeup to an incision that is still trying to heal can potentially irritate the eye or cause an infection, so it’s better to proceed with caution rather than cause any damage.

 If the bruising is more severe, you can purchase tattoo camouflaging makeup, which will be enough to cover a darker bruise.
 Just remember to apply your makeup gently and avoid the use of harsh chemicals to remove it.

 In the weeks following your surgery, you will need to protect your eyes and incisions from sun exposure, so having a good pair of sunglasses and a long-brimmed hat will be essential.
 Of course, those are also great ways to hide any bruising you are experiencing.

 After a few weeks, your bruising should disappear, but the incision could remain slightly pink for up to 6 months.
 You can continue to wear your makeup as you normally would to cover up any discoloration.

 Browse our patients’ before-and-after photos to see how eyelid surgery incisions heal and to get an idea of the type of results you can expect from the procedure.